mdmasumdu/Your-event-manager/questions_and_answers.md

 #### Answer: A: `['🍕', '🍫', '🥑', '🍔']`

 <i>Write your explanation here</i>
-value of variable food was assigned as like the answer A. Others variable don't have any connection with the result nor changes the value of food.
+-value of variable food was assigned as like the answer A. Others variable don't have any connection with the result nor changes the value of food.

 </p>
 </details>